Getting married at toronto city hall: what to know + photo locations nearby

 For couples who love a bit of edge and movement, the station offers graphic lines, interesting light, and a more editorial feel.

-a gentle tip for city hall weddings
+A gentle tip for city hall weddings

 Plan a little breathing room after your ceremony.
 Even 20–30 minutes makes a difference it allows you to settle, connect, and enjoy the moment instead of rushing through it.